LinUxTo5re/Incognito-AI/README.md

 | ₹2100 | $24.78 | 6 Months | Extra 1 month |
 | ₹3999 | $47.18 | Yearly | Extra 2 months |

+Please send the payment details via email for verification.
+Thank you!
 ## Contact

 For any queries, updates, suggestions, new feature requests, or Pro Mode activation, reach out at: